Roth-Lab/serval/README.md

 ## License

-Serval is licensed under the GNU General Public License v3 or later (GPLv3+), see the LICENSE file for details.
+Serval Decode is licensed under the modified Apache License, Version 2.0; see the LICENSE file for details.

 ```text